 Earlier that year, the Jerusalem Post, reported that 10 members of an Israeli organ smuggling ring targeting Ukrainians had been arrested.

 In 2009, a Swedish press report caused a diplomatic crisis after affirming the deliberate killing of Palestinians to steal their organs, especially during the first and second Intifada.
 Journalist Donald Boström’s article Our sons plundered for their organs published testimonial and circumstantial evidence indicating that Israelis could have harvested internal organs from Palestinian prisoners without consent for many years.

 Israelis not willing to be donors

-Be as it may be, the fact is that Israel has an extraordinarily small number of willing organ donors when compared to other nations and ethnic groups.
-According to Ynet, “in western countries, some 30% of the population have organ donor cards, but in Israel, in contrast, 4% of the population holds such cards.”
-This could be for “religious reasons”, tells Ynet without adding any further explaining.
+Israel has an extraordinarily small number of willing organ donors compared to other nations and ethnic groups.
+According to news site Ynet, “in western countries, some 30% of the population have organ donor cards, but in Israel, in contrast, 4% of the population holds such cards.”
+This could be for “religious reasons”, tells Ynet without adding any further explanation.

 He was in the area at the time and was approached on “several occasions by UN staff concerned about the developments saying that organ theft definitely occurred, but that they were prevented from doing anything about it.”

 Israel has been repeatedly under fire for unethical ways of dealing with transplants and organs, partly due to the great need for organs.
 This has fermented a “vast and illegal trade of organs which has been running for many years, with authorities aware of it, and doctors in managing positions at the big hospitals participating”, confirmed Boström.
 What is undeniable is that young Palestinian men have disappeared, have been brought back usually at night under secrecy and stitched back together after having been cut from the abdomen to the chin.